 Do Coffee Pods Go Bad Before Expiration Date?

-If your coffee pod is damaged, then you should throw it away regardless of any printed best before date on the packaging.
-If it's intact and stored correctly, it won't go bad before the expiration date.
+If your coffee pod is damaged, then you should throw it away regardless of any printed best by date or expiration dates on the packaging.
+If it's intact and stored correctly, it won't go bad before the best by date or expiration date.

 Is It Safe To Use Coffee Pod After The “Best Before Date”?

 Once the best before date has expired, you’ll normally have at least a few months until the coffee becomes too unpleasant to drink.
-It varies with every brand, but K-cups and Tassimo coffee pods can be safely consumed up to 12 months after the best before date.
+It varies with every brand, but K-cups and Tassimo coffee pods last up to 12 months after the best before date.

 Frequently Asked Coffee Pod Questions